 The pressure to transform is mounting—shifting resources and attitudes are challenging Enlightenment norms for creating, curating, disseminating, and accrediting knowledge.
-We recognize great danger in the speed and severity of these changes, including the financial cuts that have been or are likely to be imposed on many institutions.
-But we also see opportunity—the possibility that our current mix of (financial) scarcity and (technological) prosperity can provide the impetus for beneficial transformations in knowledge.
+We recognize great danger in the speed and severity of these changes.
+But we also see opportunity—the possibility that our current mix of (economic) instability and (technological) prosperity can provide the impetus for beneficial transformations in knowledge.
 In fact, our journey so far has been a tale of discovering that such productive experiments are already underway: Re:Enlightenment is at work in the world, though almost always in isolation and without the label.
 To generate a shared sense of direction—that 21st-century Enlightenment has already begun—will, we hope, be invaluable to each individual enterprise and to the wider community our efforts are helping to form.

 What began as a new “association” between the New York Public Library and New York University is now becoming a global network.
 We are academics and researchers, curators and librarians, deans and administrators, business people and funding officers, lawyers and publishers—from both the public and the private sectors.
 Recognizing that Enlightenment emerged in the eighteenth century from then innovative ways of mediating relationships among individuals, groups, and technologies, we have actively sought this hybridity.
 The collaborations strengthened by it will, we hope, enable us to construct an operating platform of concepts and tools for our expanding network, one that can bear the load of Re:Enlightenment.